aigit314/NLP-Deep-Learning/README.md

 Sequential Sentence Classification task (with huge amount of data), I chose BERT as a Deep Learning algorithm to solve the problem.

-I’ve fine-tuned pre-trained BERT on both GPU and TPU at google colab.
+I’ve fine-tuned pre-trained BERT on GPU at google colab.

 **Steps of the solution:**
 1. Preprocessing of Data: Cleaned the text, Removed Tags, and converted the target variable to